-Tuesday 6-8pm Finnish Hall (meeting room)
+Tuesday 6:30-8:30pm Finnish Hall (Ski club room)

 What is Capoeira?

-Capoeira is a Brazilian martial art and dance that is played as a game in a circle to live music.
+Capoeira is a Brazilian martial art and dance that is played as a game in a circle (roda) to live music.
 Although shaped in the cauldron of Brazil, its roots extend into Africa.
 Africans from different ethnic groups were brought to Brazil under the bonds of chattel slavery.
 Capoeira is a byproduct of the conditions of slavery and oppression exhibited throughout the history of Brazilian colonial society.
 The juxtaposition of fight and dance in Capoeira represents a means by which subjugated Africans sought liberation from their suffering.